ReceiptManager/receipt-parser-legacy/README.md

 # A fuzzy receipt parser written in Python

 ![CI](https://github.com/mre/receipt-parser/workflows/CI/badge.svg)

-**Note: While I will accept pull requests, I'm not planning to add any more functionality to this project myself.**

-Updating your housekeeping book is a tedious task: You need to manually find the shop name, the date and the total from every receipt.
-Then you need to write it down.
-At the end you want to calculate a sum of all bills.
-Nasty.
-So why not let a machine do it?

 This is a fuzzy receipt parser written in Python.
-You give it any dirty old receipt lying around and it will try its best to find the correct data for you.
+It extracts information like the shop, the date, and the total form receipts.
+It can work as a standalone script or as part of the [IOS and Android application](https://github.com/ReceiptManager/Application).

+## History

-It started as a hackathon project.
+This project started as a hackathon idea.
 Read more about it on the [trivago techblog](http://tech.trivago.com/2015/10/06/python_receipt_parser/).
-Also read the comments on [HackerNews](https://news.ycombinator.com/item?id=10338199) Oh hey!
-And there's also a [talk online](https://www.youtube.com/watch?v=TuDeUsIlJz4) now if you're the visual kind of person.
+Also read the comments on [HackerNews](https://news.ycombinator.com/item?id=10338199) There's also a [talk](https://www.youtube.com/watch?v=TuDeUsIlJz4) about the project.

 ## Dependencies